 “if you’re given the opportunity to vote, I would say to people ‘for heaven’s sake, use it.'”

-Our Campaign Agent Cameron Broome met with Hilary Benn MP to discuss life as an MP, Brexit and the Labour Party.
-Below is the transcript and audio recording.
+Campaign Agent (now Editor in Chief), Cameron Broome, met with Chair of the Brexit Select Committee and senior Labour MP, Hilary Benn, to discuss growing up in the Benn family, life as an MP, Brexit and the Labour Party.

 Listen to the interview here:

 Background: life as an MP

 In your 17 years as MP for Leeds Central, what have you enjoyed most about being a Member of Parliament?

 “Well it’s a great privilege to represent people.
 I love my job; it has its moments.
 I think helping people locally with the assistance of Judy and Olivia sitting behind you, and we do make a difference to people’s lives.
 When they come with their problems we’re able to help them; we can’t sort out every problem but we can always try and we do.
 Leeds is a fantastic city and I do my best to stand up for its interests and argue its corner and proclaim its many virtues to those who don’t know what a great city it is.
 And then of course, the other (and very crucial) part of the job which is as a legislator, a parliamentarian, bringing that experience and views and values and beliefs and being part of a political party as a proud Labour member of Parliament to Parliament.
 When you’re in government you can do things, when you’re not in government you can’t.
 But you can try and persuade the government of the day to respond to the pressure and the problems that they face.
 Try to make a difference, I think that’s why I do this job.”

 Your father, Tony Benn, was a hugely influential figure in the Labour party.
 But your mother, Caroline, was also incredibly politically active in her own right as an author and educationalist.
 What was it like growing up in a household so embedded in politics?